kevinthompson/signalexception.com/README.md

-Kevin Thompson
+SignalException.com
 ====================

-This repository contains the content for [http://madebykevin.com](http://madebykevin.com).
+This repository contains the content for [http://signalexception.com](http://signalexception.com).
 All content and design (including images and CSS) are copyright Kevin Thompson, unless stated otherwise, and **may not** be used without permission.